 As a kid in the 1960s and early 1970s, I observed how hard my mother worked to provide for our family and to prepare meals that we all liked … even after working long days in an office.

 Frequently, Mom bought Sealtest Neopolitan ice cream and wedged it into the freezer portion of our avocado-colored refrigerator next to the Swanson’s TV dinners.

 Why Neapolitan?
 Because she and Dad liked strawberry ice cream, while my sister and I preferred chocolate and vanilla.
 If you aren’t familiar with Neapolitan (I rarely see it in the supermarket these days), it included all three flavors in a carton stacked side-by-side.
 So, theoretically, Neopolitan offered something for everyone in our family in one container.

-This ice cream recollection captures precisely the creative thrust I wanted to achieve as I wrote I Think I’ll Prune the Lemon Tree.
+This ice cream recollection captures precisely the creative thrust I wanted to achieve as I wrote my Arizona-based essays.
 I must have been channeling my mother’s shopping sensibilities.